 What are the challenges of your role?

-ABLE model gives practitioners a framework and skills to manage time and
+The ABLE model gives practitioners a framework and skills to manage time and boundaries.

 I would highly recommend ABLE brief intervention training from Ag Eisteacht.
 This course is a life enhancing experience for work, for family and for friends.
 It gives practical skills we all need every day.
 Being able to understand other people and support them is not only valuable and beneficial for clients but also enriches practitioners’ own self-awareness and development.